 - “Flaming” Bouton Rouge TV-show, Paris France February 20.
 1968 (David’s first TV appearance).
 You can spot David’s rig behind him to the right, his main setup throughout ‘68, – a Selmer Stereomaster amplifier and a Selmer “All Purpose” cabinet.
 Notice the second Telecaster leaning up against the amps.
 David borrowed this from Syd for a brief period.

-One could sense that although David tried to maintain some of Syd’s original guitar work on the songs they performed he would also incorporate new elements in his playing.
+One could sense that although David tried to maintain some of Syd’s original guitar work on the songs they performed, he would also incorporate new elements.
 Much of it with a distinct Hendrix flavour.

 - “Let There be More Light” Tous en Scene TV special, Paris, France October 31.
 1968.
 One can easily notice that the band is getting heavier and David seems to loosen up a bit.
 A great clip showing David’s autumn ’68 setup.
 Pay attention to the saturated Fuzz Face solo and the use of the wah wah.